linqcan/MyTodo/README.md

 ##Known issues
 * When viewing a task and rotating from landscape to portrait, pressing the back-key in portrait mode shows an empty view.
-* WHen rotating from landscape to portrait the activity stack increases and it takes "number of rotations" minus 1 back key press to exit the application.
+* When rotating from landscape to portrait the activity stack increases and it takes "number of rotations" minus 1 back key presses to exit the application.